mbreit/dokku-monit/README.md

 Monit has to be installed (`apt-get install monit`), but does not have to be started/enabled.
 This plugin will start its own Monit instance running as the `dokku` user.
-This way you can use the system wide Monit configuration however you like or disable is with `systemctl disable monit`.
+This way you can use the system wide Monit configuration however you like or disable it with `systemctl disable monit`.

 ## Installation